-Other herbs to try include couchgrass, gravelroot, parsley, wild carrot, dandilion, ura-ursi, watermelon seeds, cleavers, barley grass, alfalfa, marshmallow, stinging nettle, goldenrod, fennel seed, slippery elm, oregon grape root, and hydrangea.
+Other herbs to try include yellowroot, couchgrass, gravel root (Joe Pye weed), parsley, wild carrot, dandelion, ura-ursi, horsetail, watermelon seeds, cleavers, barley grass, alfalfa, marshmallow, stinging nettle, goldenrod, fennel seed, slippery elm, oregon grape root, and hydrangea.

+Read labels and avoid sugar, high fructose corn syrup, and citric acid.
 Cranberry juice is well known for helping heal and prevent urinary tract disorders.
 Pure cranberry juice prevents bacteria from sticking to bladder walls.
 It also contains natural antibiotics and is a diuretic.
-Drink 16 ounces per day for best results.
+Drink 16 ounces spread throughout the day for best results.

-Prevent reoccurring bladder infections by keeping the urine too acidic for bacteria (like E. coli) to survive.
+Cranberries have lots of benzoic acid.
+Apples have malic acid.
+Grapes have tartaric acid.
+These acids prevent reoccurring bladder infections by keeping the urine too acidic for bacteria like E. coli to survive.
+These acids do not irritate the urinary system.
 Eat more plums and blueberries to increase acidity.
 Also add garlic, nasturtium leaves, rose hips, papaya, and carrots to the diet.

-Women suffer many more bladder infections than men.
 To reduce the chance of a bladder infection, always urinate as soon as possible when the urge strikes and always urinate after sexual intercourse (even if it’s just a few drops).
 Drink eight glasses of water every day.
 Do not douche.
-Wipe from front to back and take showers instead of baths.
+Wipe from front to back.
+Do not take bubble baths.

-Warm sitz baths can help relieve painful bladder infections.
-Add sandelwood, tea tree, and chamomile essential oils to the water along with two cups of vinegar.
+Add sandalwood, tea tree, and chamomile essential oils to the water along with two cups of vinegar.
 Itching can be relieved with an application of olive oil, rosemary essential oil, and tea tree oil.
 Add lavender essential oil for added benefits.

-Urinary incontienence is cause from weak muscles.
+When pelvic muscles are weak, urinary incontinence may become a problem.
 Symptoms include leakage when laughing, coughing, sneezing, or lifting.
-(In men, these symptoms can also indicate a prostate problem.)
-Try exercising regulary to strengthen pelvic muscles.
+In men, these symptoms can also indicate a prostate problem.
+Try exercising regularly to strengthen pelvic muscles.
 Other things such as loosing weight, good diet, drinking plenty of water, and avoiding constipation can help.